daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 ## Personal History and Motivation
 When I first wrote the script for GE 2 years ago, I had never heard of a spectrogram and had just learned about the Fourier transform and its uses.
 Funnily enough, when I was trying to use the Fourier transform to determine the frequency of the signal at a certain time, I had the idea to take a "rolling Fourier transform," which is exactly what the spectrogram is.
 I "independently discovered" the spectrogram and made a crude interpretation of it in Python.
 After following some Dr. Brunton's lecture series (in the [resources](#resources)) and I learned about the spectrogram, I decided to endeavor to rewrite my script for fun, implementing my newfound tools to improve it and then give the improved version to my friend over in the Wear Laboratory.

+## Interesting Concepts

+### Short-Time Fourier Transform
+The Short-Time Fourier Transform is a signal processing technique used to analyze the frequency content of a signal over time.
+Unlike the traditional Fourier Transform, which provides information about the entire duration of a signal, STFT breaks the signal into short, overlapping time segments and performs a Fourier Transform on each segment.
+This allows for a more detailed examination of how the frequency components of a signal change over time, making STFT particularly useful in applications such as audio signal processing and time-frequency analysis.

+### Uncertainty Principle
+The Uncertainty Principle is a fundamental concept in quantum mechanics, formulated by Werner Heisenberg.
+It states that certain pairs of physical properties (such as position and momentum) cannot both be precisely measured simultaneously.
+The more accurately one property is known, the less accurately the other can be known.
+This principle challenges the classical notion of absolute precision in measurements and introduces a fundamental limit to the predictability of particle behavior at the quantum level.

+When considering the Uncertainty Principle in the context of the Short-Time Fourier Transform (STFT), it's helpful to explore how this principle manifests as temporal and spectral uncertainty in the analysis of signals.

+#### Temporal Uncertainty:
+The Uncertainty Principle, as applied to the temporal domain in the context of STFT, implies that there is a fundamental limit to how precisely we can simultaneously determine the time and frequency characteristics of a signal.
+When using STFT, the trade-off between time and frequency resolution becomes apparent.
+This trade-off is a result of the windowing process inherent in STFT.

+**Short Time Windows:** Using shorter time windows in the STFT improves temporal resolution by capturing rapid changes in the signal.
+However, this comes at the cost of frequency resolution.
+Short windows are less effective in accurately identifying the frequency content of signals with longer durations or those that change more slowly over time.

+**Long Time Windows:** Conversely, using longer time windows enhances frequency resolution but diminishes temporal resolution.
+Longer windows are better suited for capturing the frequency components of slowly varying signals but might miss the nuances of rapidly changing portions.

+#### Spectral Uncertainty:
+The Uncertainty Principle also manifests as spectral uncertainty when performing STFT.

+**Narrow Frequency Windows:** Employing narrow frequency windows in STFT improves frequency specificity, enabling the detection of signals with precise frequency components.
+However, this increases uncertainty in the time domain.
+Narrow windows might not capture the dynamics of signal changes occurring within each window.

+**Wide Frequency Windows:** On the other hand, wider frequency windows enhance temporal coherence by encompassing a broader range of frequencies.
+Nevertheless, this approach sacrifices frequency precision, making it challenging to pinpoint the exact frequencies present in the signal.

+In summary, the Uncertainty Principle introduces a fundamental constraint on the joint precision of time and frequency measurements in signal analysis.
+This principle influences the design choices made when configuring the parameters of the STFT, such as the choice of window size and overlap.
+Striking a balance between time and frequency resolutions is crucial to effectively extract meaningful information from signals while acknowledging the inherent limitations imposed by the Uncertainty Principle.

+### DBSCAN Clustering

+### Polars Lazy Execution

 # Python Libraries

 ## Numpy